KohaILS/koha-manual-zh-cn/source/patrons.rst

    |image410|

-   -  Click 'Search to add' to search your system for an existing patron
+   -  If the guarantor is a patron of the library, click 'Search to add' to search your system for an existing patron

       |image1463|